algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 # IV.
 Feature of the API
 The travel time between the node A and the node B.

+You can also use other coding language to use the SmashToPath

 # V. Future improvement